Stavatti Receives Design Patent For SM-31 Stiletto

 Now under development by Stavatti as a privately funded, commercial program, Stavatti is undertaking a $400 Million investor funded development program including a $50 Million prototype and flight test centric Demonstration and Validation (Dem/Val) program and a $350 Million Full Scale Development (FSD) Program.
 The development effort will result in FAA type certification, DoD Military Qualification and Low Rate Initial Production (LRIP).
 The SM-27 is now being developed exclusively in the USA and Stavatti has selected a production site in the USA to serve as home to the Machete family production line.
 Stavatti projects producing between 50 and 100 SM-27s annually depending upon global customer needs and aircraft demand.

-Merry Christmas and Warmest Holiday Wishes For a Wonderful New Year!
+Merry Christmas and Have a Happy New Year!

 On 17 August 2018 at 11:55 PM Eastern Time Stavatti submitted a response to the USAF Light Attack Aircraft (LAA) Presolicitation.
 The Stavatti submission was in response to Solicitation Number FA8637-19-R-1000 and requested that Stavatti Aerospace Ltd be permitted to submit a response to the USAF LAA Request For Proposals (RFP) that is anticipated to be released in December 2018.